-Admission Requirements based on Work Experience, Age and Maturity; and Recognition of Prior Learning
+• Admission Requirements based on Work Experience, Age and Maturity; and Recognition of Prior Learning a.
+The DUT's Admissions Policy for International Students and DUT Rules G4 and G7 (5) will apply.

 The DUT Rules G7 (3), and G7 (8) respectively, will apply.
 (Approved by Senate Rules Comm wef 2014/10)